 Firstly, upgrading RAM helps you to run more intensive applications with much quicker speeds and makes your device overall speedy.

-Now, It’s time to walk you through the guide of installing RAM in a step-by-step fashion.
+Now, It’s time to walk you through the guide to installing RAM in a step-by-step fashion.

 First of all, you must check your memory support.
 For that, check the motherboard manual.